ryan-mahoney/Framework/docs/manager/index.rst

 ---------

-background
+Background
 ++++++++++

 The FMF framework has a capacity to add "bundles" to an existing project.
 Semantic-CM is an FMF based content management system that can be added as a bundle.

 ---------

-installation
+Installation
 ++++++++++++

 In order to install the manager, you first have an an FMF project.

 There are essentially two ways to install the manager.

-installing as a download
+Installing as a Download
 ************************

 You can download the manager from Github, and move the "Manager" folder into your project's "bundles" folder.

 Here is the `Download Package <https://github.com/virtuecenter/manager/archive/master.zip>`_.

-installing as a symbolic link
+Installing as a Symbolic Link
 *****************************

 You can clone the manager from Github, and then symbolically link it into your projects "bundles" folder.